 For more than three decades the Lawrence University Marine Program (LUMP) has provided an in-depth, hands-on undergraduate experience in marine biology.
 Offered on an alternating year basis, LUMP students participate in the Biology Marine Term, where students take all three of their courses as part of the Marine Term.
 Using a two-week field study of a Caribbean Island as a focal point, the Marine Term includes studies of coral and fish biodiversity on reefs, and the design and execution of student small group projects on the behavior and ecology of reef organisms and ecosystems.
-In combination with a course on animal behavior and studies of local aquatic ecosystems, students investigate the similarities and differences between marine and freshwater environments, providing a strong foundation in the study of aquatic science.
+In combination with a course on microbiology and studies of local aquatic ecosystems, students investigate the similarities and differences between marine and freshwater environments, providing a strong foundation in the study of aquatic science.

 Caribbean Reef Field Study